tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpdatasources/1-read.md

   description: A short description
   name: The name of the Datasource
   created: When this Datasource was created
   keyfield_locator_type: Type of keyfield locator.
-The keyfield locator is the client location for this datasource's ID.
+The keyfield locator is the client location for this Datasource.
   keyfield_locator_name: Name of keyfield locator.
-The keyfield locator is the client location for this datasources ID.
-  is_optimizely: True if the DCP Datasource is the default Datasource storing visitor attributes created by Optimizely
+The Optimizely Datasource storing visitor attributes created by Optimizely
-  last_modified: Last modified date of this DCP Datasource
+  last_modified: Last modified date of this Datasource
-  attributes: An array of all attribues inside this DCP Datasource
+  attributes: An array of all attribues inside this Datasource
   aws_access_key: Access key for provisioned aws account, used for large bulk updates
-  id: DCP Datasource ID
+  id: Datasource ID
   dcp_service_id: The id of the parent DCPService
 response: |
   {